 Currently the City uses private security for special events to increase presence.
 These have been isolated cases and typically the additional security works in isolation or with some limited connections with city resources such as bylaw, RCMP and public works.

 At the recent curling championships effort was made to increase communications between all these groups to expand information on any issues of disorder that occur.
 The goal was to strengthen information sharing, insuring all were more aware of the atmosphere and potential causes of concern.
 The increased presence of security in the evenings and these heightened communications contributed a successful event with minimal disturbances reported.

-ACTION: Continue to work on developing relationships between our private security companies, Bylaw Enforcement and RCMP.
+UPDATE: Continue to work on developing relationships between our private security companies, Bylaw Enforcement and RCMP.

 ‘Who do you Call’ information brochure